 When exposed to rain, sunlight and the constant pressure of athletic shoes, the rubber in some artificial turf oxidizes and releases toxic chemicals that can have adverse health effects on people and animals.
 Tires contain chemicals that prevent them from being legally dumped into landfills and oceans, which is why they pose an environmental problem.
 Some people think it doesn't make much sense for tires to be made into pellets and then used in public places where people will play, lie on or even just walk over them.
 Several studies have concluded, however, that the chances of health risks arising from exposure to rubber granules or crumbs in artificial turf is low, according to a March 2008 article in "Environmental Health Perspectives."

 Homeowners who want to install artificial turf but are concerned about the potential safety and environmental issues surrounding the use of its rubber granules can choose other options.
 Some artificial turf companies use plant-based materials instead of recycled rubber for their infill; those plant-based materials include cork and shredded coconut husks.
 Other companies are turning to nontoxic thermoplastic materials.
-In addition, many tire companies work to reduce the amount of chemicals used to create their tires so that when the tires are recycled -- whether into mulch, infill for artificial turf or for other uses -- the end product will not contain potentially harmful toxins.
+In addition, many tire companies work to reduce the amount of chemicals used to create their tires so that when the tires are recycled, the end product will not contain potentially harmful toxins.